FrangakisLab/mcm-cryoet/README.md

 ## Examples

-### Smoothing a hand segmentation with staircase-artifacts and holes
+### Smoothing a manual segmentation with staircase-artifacts and holes

 <p align="center">
 <img src="https://user-images.githubusercontent.com/6641113/224759832-2812e8de-c21c-4d62-a2af-fce798b3bc3d.gif" alt="Movie mcm_close.py"/>
 </p>

-Existing hand segmentations in EM/MRC-Format can be smoothed and filled in using [mcm_close.py](#mcm_close).
+Existing manual segmentations in EM/MRC-Format can be smoothed and filled in using [mcm_close.py](#mcm_close).
 The tool is conceptually similar to binary morphological closing and gauss filtering, but should yield better results with close to no parameter tuning.
 The program diffuses the input signal depending on the local image gradient (adjust strength with `-a`/`--alpha`) and local mean curvature (adjust strength with `-b`/`--beta`).

 The volume shown above is a binary segmemtation of size 900 x 700 x 250.
 The movie was generated using the following parameters (replace ITERNUM with the iteration number of your choice).
 The `--binary` option ensures rescaling to data range of [0 1] after diffusion.